nagarajanchinnasamy/subtotal/README.md

 # Subtotal.js

-Subtotal.js is an open-source JavaScript plugin for [PivotTable.js](https://github.com/nicolaskruchten/pivottable).
-Its originally written by [Nagarajan Chinnasamy](https://nagarajanchinnasamy.com/) at [Mindtree](http://mindtree.com/).
+[Subtotal.js](http://nagarajanchinnasamy.com/subtotal) is an open-source JavaScript plugin for **PivotTable.js** .
+Subtotal.js renders rows and columns of a pivot table with subtotals and lets the user to expand and collapse rows.
+Its originally written by [Nagarajan Chinnasamy](https://github.com/nagarajanchinnasamy/) at [Mindtree](http://mindtree.com/).

-[PivotTable.js](https://github.com/nicolaskruchten/pivottable) is a Javascript Pivot Table library with drag'n'drop functionality built on top of jQuery/jQueryUI and originally written in CoffeeScript by [Nicolas Kruchten](http://nicolas.kruchten.com) at [Datacratic](http://datacratic.com).
+[PivotTable.js](http://nicolas.kruchten.com/pivottable) is a Javascript Pivot Table library with drag'n'drop functionality built on top of jQuery/jQueryUI and originally written in CoffeeScript by [Nicolas Kruchten](http://nicolas.kruchten.com) at [Datacratic](http://datacratic.com).

 ## What does it do?

-Subtotal.js renders subtotal of rows and columns of a pivot table and lets the users to expand and collpase the rows.
+Subtotal.js renders rows and columns of a pivot table with subtotals and lets the user to expand and collapse rows.

 ![image](http://nagarajanchinnasamy.com/subtotal/images/subtotal-renderer-pivotui.png)

+## Where can I see the demo?

 You can see the live demo at [examples page](http://nagarajanchinnasamy.com/subtotal/examples/index.html).

 ## How do I load the code?

-Subtotal.js implements the [Universal Module Definition (UMD)](https://github.com/umdjs/umd) pattern and so should be compatible with most approaches to script loading and dependency management: direct script loading i.e. from [CDNJS](https://cdnjs.com/libraries/pivottable) or with [RequireJS](http://requirejs.org/), [Browserify](http://browserify.org/) etc. For the latter options, you can grab it from [NPM](https://www.npmjs.com/package/pivottable) with `npm install pivottable` or via [Bower](http://bower.io/) with `bower install pivottable`.
+Subtotal.js implements the [Universal Module Definition (UMD)](https://github.com/umdjs/umd) pattern and so should be compatible with most approaches to script loading and dependency management: direct script loading i.e. from [CDNJS](https://cdnjs.com/libraries/subtotal) or with [RequireJS](http://requirejs.org/), [Browserify](http://browserify.org/) etc. For the latter options, you can grab it from [NPM](https://www.npmjs.com/package/subtotal) with `npm install subtotal` or via [Bower](http://bower.io/) with `bower install subtotal`.

 If you are loading the scripts directly (as in the [examples](http://nagarajanchinnasamy.com/subtotal)), you need to: